CodeSeven/toastr/README.md

     // Display an error toast, with a title toastr.error('I do not think that word means what you tink it means.', 'Inconceivable!')

+    // Clears the current list of toasts

+    toastr.clear()

 ## Authors